ettoredotmauro/currency-rate-converter/README.md

 * Integration tests with the real NBP API.
 * Replace Spring Framework with a different one.
 * The proposed architecture is not perfect.
 Suggest improvements.

+### Architecture improvements
+* Use an asynchronous rates fetching, using for example a Scheduler
+* Add metrics about system requests, cache hit ratio or system shortage frequency (from the circuit-breaker implementation)
+*

+### Possible refactoring to be implemented
+* Increase modularity extracting the Caching in a separate class to be instanced/used in the NBP API
+* Increase modularity/reusability extracting the Circuit-breaker in a separate class